Dr Hunt’s Facelift (Rhytidectomy) Philosophy

 Step Three – The Lift

 Once the incisions are complete, Dr, Hunt will identify the superficial muscular aponeurotic system (SMAS), which is the underlying musculature of the face that is lifted.
 Going under this SMAS layer is entering the “ deep plane” and this is where the SMAS layer, fat pads and muscle are lifted from.
-This upward and outwards movement will accentuate your jawline, address jowls and deep marionette lines at the corner of the mouth , and deep nasolabial folds that run from the base of the nose down past the corner of the mouth.
-The cheek fat pad will be elevated and restored to a more youth position on the cheek bone, achieving an overall natural-looking definition to your face.
+This upward and outwards movement aims to accentuate your jawline, address jowls and deep marionette lines at the corner of the mouth, and deep nasolabial folds that run from the base of the nose down past the corner of the mouth.
+The cheek fat pad will be elevated on the cheek bone, aiming to achieve an overall natural-looking definition to your face.

 The tightening is done on the deeper layers of the skin so as not to create an obvious “skin-tight” look.